 Made in USA

 The Soundplane is made entirely in the USA.
-Its body is milled out of alder, a sustainably harvested Northwest hardwood, and made rigid with a black-anodized aluminum back.
+Its body is milled out of hardwood sustainably harvested in the USA, and made rigid with a black-anodized aluminum back.
 We assemble, tune and test the instruments by hand here in Seattle.
 All of the subassemblies and circuit boards are also made in the Seattle area.
 Local manufacturing throughout the process allows us to keep quality high and our transportation footprint low.

 The Soundplane requires a computer running Mac OS, for now.
 Linux and Windows versions of the software are planned.